 Programming is for collaborators.
 The more people are engaged with technology, the more support, tutorials, and answers you can expect.
 You already know that React outranks Angular in the number of starred projects on GitHub.

 An overview of GitHub data for Angular and React repositories.
-Source: GitHub Statistics
+Source: GitHub Statistics, July 2022

-Lets verify other sources.
-Stack Overflow — one of the most vibrant programming communities — now registers more questions regarding React that Angular.
+Let's verify other sources.
+Stack Overflow — one of the most vibrant programming communities — now registers more questions regarding React than Angular.
 Note that most Stack Overflow users ask for specific code advice when they’re stuck, so you can consider the graph below as a representation of project involvement.

 Metrics on the graph count the number of questions tagged with “ReactJS” or “Angular”.
-Source: Stack Overflow Trends
+Source: Stack Overflow Trends, July 2022

 Want to outsource software development?